-1 Travels in the Interior of South Africa, vol. ii. p.
+Travels in the Interior of South Africa, vol. ii. p.
 207.

-2 The elephant which was killed at Exeter Change was estimated (being partly weighed) at five tons and a half.
+The elephant which was killed at Exeter Change was estimated (being partly weighed) at five tons and a half.
 The elephant actress, as I was informed, weighed one ton less; so that we may take five as the average of a full-grown elephant.
-I was told at the Surrey Gardens, that a hippopotamus which was sent to England cut up into pieces was estimated at three tons and a half; we will call it three.
-From elan, certainly three, and probably five species of rhinoceros; and on the American side, two tapirs, the guanaco, three deer, the vicuna, peccari, capybara (after which we must choose from the monkeys to complete the number), and then place these two groups alongside each other, it is not easy to conceive ranks more disproportionate in size.
-After the above facts, we are compelled to conclude, against anterior probability, that among the mammalia there exists no close relation between the bulk of the species and the quantity of the vegetation in the countries which they inhabit.
+I was told at the Surrey Gardens that a hippopotamus which was sent to England cut up into pieces was estimated at three tons and a half; we will call it three.
+From these premises we may give three tons and a half to each of the five rhinoceroses; perhaps a ton to the giraffe, and half to the bos caffer as well as to the elan (a large ox weighs from 1,200 to 1,500 pounds).
+This will give an average (from the above estimates) of 2.7 of a ton for the ten largest herbivorous animals of southern Africa.
+In South America, allowing 1,200 pounds for the two tapirs together, 550 for the guanaco and vicuna, 500 for three deer, 300 for the capybara, peccari, and a monkey, we shall have an average of 250 pounds, which I believe is overstating the result.
+The ratio will therefore be as 6,048 to 250, or 24 to 1, for the ten largest animals from the two continents.

+that among the mammalia there exists no close relation between the bulk of the species and the quantity of the vegetation in the countries which they inhabit.

-With regard to the number of large quadrupeds, there certainly exists no quarter of the globe which will bear comparison with Southern Africa.
+With regard to the number of large quadrupeds, there certainly exists no quarter of the globe which will bear comparison with southern Africa.
 After the different statements which have been given, the extremely desert character of that region will not be disputed.
-In the European division of the world, we must look back to the tertiary epochs, to find a condition of things among the mammalia, resembling that now existing at the Cape of Good Hope.
-Those tertiary epochs, which we are apt to consider as abounding to an astonishing degree with large animals, because we find the remains of many ages accumulated at certain spots, could hardly boast of more large quadrupeds than Southern Africa does at present. speculate on the condition of the vegetation during those epochs, we are at least bound so far to consider existing analogies, as not to urge as absolutely necessary a luxuriant vegetation, when we see a state of things so totally different at the Cape of Good Hope.
+In the European division of the world, we must look back to the tertiary epochs to find a condition of things among the mammalia resembling that now existing at the Cape of Good Hope.
+Those tertiary epochs, which we are apt to consider as abounding to an astonishing degree with large animals, because we find the remains of many ages accumulated at certain spots, could hardly boast of more large quadrupeds than southern Africa does at present.
+If we speculate on the condition of the vegetation during those epochs, we are at least bound so far to consider existing analogies as not to urge as absolutely necessary a luxuriant vegetation, when we see a state of things so totally different at the Cape of Good Hope.